VictoriaMetrics/VictoriaMetrics/README.md

   -search.latencyOffset duration
      The time when data points become visible in query results after the collection.
 It can be overridden on per-query basis via latency_offset arg.
 Too small value can result in incomplete last points for query results (default 30s)
   -search.logQueryMemoryUsage size
-     Log query and increment vm_memory_intensive_queries_total metric each time when the query requires more memory than specified by this flag.
+     Log query and increment vm_memory_intensive_queries_total metric each time the query requires more memory than specified by this flag.
 This may help detecting and optimizing heavy queries.
 Query logging is disabled by default.
 See also -search.logSlowQueryDuration and -search.maxMemoryPerQuery
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -search.logSlowQueryDuration duration
      Log queries with execution time exceeding this value.
 Zero disables slow query logging.
 See also -search.logQueryMemoryUsage (default 5s)